su7ox/SafeNav/README.md

 ---
 SafeNav is an web and link analysis platform designed to evaluate the safety of URLs, websites, and application links.
-It performs multi-layer analysis using static inspection, reputation checks, and machine-learning–based scoring to identify potentially malicious or unsafe links.
+It performs multi-layer analysis using static inspection, reputation checks, and strict heuristic rule-based scoring to identify potentially malicious or unsafe links.
 The project is structured as a full-stack system with a React frontend and a Python-based backend, focusing on real-world web security use cases such as phishing detection, suspicious domain analysis, and unsafe content identification.
 ---
 ---